 - A General Application Form to be completed by the prospective resident or their responsible party.

-- Primary Care Physician's Forms to be completed by the physician on behalf of the prospective resident.
-All prospective residents must be examined by a licensed physician within three (3) months prior to admission.
+- Primary Care Provider's forms to be completed by the primary care provider on behalf of the prospective resident.
+All prospective residents must be examined by a licensed primary care provider within three (3) months prior to admission.

 - An Admission Suitability Guide.